 That being said, optimizing a bike for its intended purposes will elevate the experience and comfort, especially on longer adventures.
 Many bikepacking destinations and routes are designed for the backcountry, with rugged terrain and often forest-service roads that cannot be accessed by vehicle.
 If you are interested in adventuring in this realm, bikes that suit this type of terrain are typically mountain bikes or hybrids.
 These bikes will feel and look different than traditional bike touring bikes, which are optimized for different conditions – like smooth paved roads.

-Our experience with different bikes
+My experience with different bikes

 Again, there is not just one bike right for bike packing or touring.
 Bikepackers use everything ranging from touring bikes to full-suspension rigs on their expeditions.
 For example we did a 3-month bike touring trip through the highlands of Iceland on a cheaper-kind-of-mountain-bike.
 We mounted racks at the back of the bike to be able to carry panniers.
 On top of the panniers we had a backpack for extra storage.
 We avoided the panniers at the front because we had suspensions.
 This really felt like the best set-up for the circumstances, as we were cycling through very rough terrain but also needed lots of storage to pack enough food for up to 10 days at a time.